terraref/tutorials/videos/first_walkthrough.md

 #### Project overview

-TERRA REF is a project funded by ARPA-E to gather phenomic and genomic data on plant crops.
-An extensive series of sensors are used to collect trait and image data on outdoor experimental plots.
-Weather stations also collect weather data.
-And crop genomes are being sequenced, with these genomic data being provided.
+TERRA REF is a project funded by the Advanced Research Projects Agency for Energy (ARPA-E).
+The objective is to advance the science and technology of high throughput field phenotyping, which is the automated measurement of plants.
+TERRA REF has deployed an exceptionally large robot capable of collecting data from a range of sensors at 1 mm spatial resolution every other day.
+You can learn more about the project from the website, terraref.org.
+The suite of sensors include visible light cameras, hyperspectral cameras, a laser 3d scanner, and environmental data.
+In addition there are weather stations and high resolution genome sequences for hundreds of varieties of Sorghum being monitored.

 These tutorials are to make these data accessible and useable.
 I will provide an overview of how to use computational tools to get these data,